 Starting in 2018, Viking River Cruises is the first non-domestic company licensed to operate cruise ships on the Nile River in Egypt.
-The itineraries are operated by the new boats Viking Ra (March 2018) and Viking Osiris (September 2020).
+The itineraries are operated by three new riverboats - Viking Ra (March 2018), Viking Osiris (September 2020) and Viking Aton (September 2022).
 Previously, Viking Cruises Egypt operated the Nile River and Lake Nasser cruise tour itineraries with two chartered ships (Steigenberger Omar El Khayam and Mayfair).
-The Viking riverboats Ra and Osiris cruise only on the Nile portion (roundtrip from Luxor) with fly-cruise packages inclusive of two flights (Cairo-Luxor-Cairo).
-Viking's Nile River cruise tour is themed "Pharaohs and Pyramids".
+The Viking riverboats Ra-Osiris-Aton cruise only on the Nile portion (roundtrip from Luxor).
+The sailings are with fly-cruise packages inclusive of two domestic flights (Cairo-Luxor-Cairo).
+Viking's Nile River cruisetour is themed "Pharaohs and Pyramids".

 The 12-day itinerary incorporates 7-day cruising on Nile River and starts with a 3-night hotel stay in Cairo and tours to iconic attractions like Grand Egyptian Museum, Great Pyramids of Giza, Mosque of Muhammad Ali.
 Cruise tourists then fly to Luxor to visit Karnak and the Temples of Luxor before boarding the Viking cruise ship for a 7-night Nile cruise to Aswan and back.
 Tours include a private visit to Nefertari's tomb (Valley of the Queens) and excursions to Khnum Temple (Esna) and the Dendera Temple complex (Qena).
 A visit to a Nubian village is also included.